EstherSlabbert/EstherSlabbert/README.md

 ## Background

 - 🎓 Past coding experience: I have successfully completed a Data Science bootcamp with HyperionDev where I worked with Python (mostly Jupyter Notebook in the VS Code IDE), SQL, SQLite3 and a bit of Tableau to interact with data and build some projects.
-- 🌱 I am currently a Junior DevOps Engineer at Sparta Global 🏢 where I have worked with a variety of tools, languages, and operating systems, including Python, VisualStudio Code & PyCharm, Git & GitHub, Vagrant & VirtualBox, Nginx, Jenkins, Ansible, Terraform, AWS, Windows OS and Linux Ubuntu OS.
+- 🌱 I am currently a Junior DevOps Engineer at Sparta Global 🏢 where I have worked with a variety of tools, languages, and operating systems, including Python, VisualStudio Code & PyCharm, Git & GitHub, Vagrant & VirtualBox, Nginx, Jenkins, Ansible, Terraform, AWS, Windows OS and Linux Ubuntu OS, Microsoft Power BI.
 I am also learning to use the .NET framework with C# and JavaScript.

 <!-- ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=EstherSlabbert&theme=blue-green) -->